 Released in December 1993, Guns N’ Roses video for “Estranged” is the third and final part of an unofficial Del James trilogy of videos (preceded by “Don’t Cry” and “November Rain”) from the Use Your Illusion I and Use Your Illusion II albums.
 The estimated budget was $4 million.

 The music video for “Freeek!” incorporates a futuristic theme including Cyborgs and sophisticated technology set in a Blade Runner-esque world but with a more sexually aggressive tone.
-George had little change left from his $2m budget.
+George Michael had little change left from his $2m budget.

 In 1984, the Duran boys spent a staggering $1m making the video for “Wild Boys” the most expensive ever at the time.
 The video featured singer Simon Le Bon, strapped to a spinning windmill which dunked his head beneath the water with each revolution.